mathiasbno/o-manager/readme.md

 - [Express](https://expressjs.com/)
 - [Direnv](https://direnv.net/)

-Bodus:
+Bonus:
 - [mongoui](https://github.com/azat-co/mongoui)

-For now you can only run this localy and we need to start two processes to get this to work.
+For now you can only run this locally and we need to start two processes to get this to work.
 Run the server using express and then we can run the processing script.

 You need to do some initial setup on your machine and install MongoDB, to do this you can follow this tutorial: [https://docs.mongodb.com/manual/installation/](https://docs.mongodb.com/manual/installation/)

-For Mac users I recomend using `homebrew`.
+For Mac users I recommend using `homebrew`.

 To get the data from Eventor you must provide a API key.
-This you can get by logging in to eventor and go to mange account.
+This you can get by logging in to Eventor and go to mange account.
 The API key is bound to your team/organization so you have to be an admin to access this.

-Make suder you have [direnv](https://direnv.net/) installed.
+Make sure you have [direnv](https://direnv.net/) installed.
 To load them into you app you should copy and rename the `.envrc-sample` to `.envrc`, there you can provide API keys for all the different Eventors.

 ---